elastic/kibana/docs/development/core/public/kibana-plugin-public.appbase.category.md

 ## AppBase.category property

-The category the app lives in Default categories defined in
+The category definition of the product See [AppCategory](./kibana-plugin-public.appcategory.md) See DEFAULT\_APP\_CATEGORIES for more reference

 <b>Signature:</b>